scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/add-dc-to-existing-dc.rst

    The rebuild ensures that the new nodes that were just added to the cluster will recognize the existing datacenters in the cluster.

 #.
-Run a full cluster repair, using :doc:`nodetool repair -pr </operating-scylla/nodetool-commands/repair>` on each node, or using `Scylla Manager ad-hoc repair <https://manager.docs.scylladb.com/stable/repair>`_
+Run a full cluster repair, using :doc:`nodetool repair -pr </operating-scylla/nodetool-commands/repair>` on each node, or using `ScyllaDB Manager ad-hoc repair <https://manager.docs.scylladb.com/stable/repair>`_

 #.
-If you are using Scylla Monitoring, update the `monitoring stack <https://monitoring.docs.scylladb.com/stable/install/monitoring_stack.html#configure-scylla-nodes-from-files>`_ to monitor it.
-If you are using Scylla Manager, make sure you install the `Manager Agent <https://manager.docs.scylladb.com/stable/install-scylla-manager-agent.html>`_ and Manager can access the new DC.
+If you are using ScyllaDB Monitoring, update the `monitoring stack <https://monitoring.docs.scylladb.com/stable/install/monitoring_stack.html#configure-scylla-nodes-from-files>`_ to monitor it.
+If you are using ScyllaDB Manager, make sure you install the `Manager Agent <https://manager.docs.scylladb.com/stable/install-scylla-manager-agent.html>`_ and Manager can access the new DC.

 Configure the Client not to Connect to the New DC